What Is a Malar Stripe?

-(noun) The malar stripe is a marking on a bird's face that extends from the base of the bill to the side of the neck, usually in a downwards and backwards direction.
-The thickness, shape, length and color of the stripe can vary, and it may be sharply defined, blurry or broken.
-On some birds, the malar stripe is a distinct mark, while on other species it may be the border between contrasting colors on the cheek, neck, chin and throat.
+(noun) The malar stripe is a mustache-like marking on a bird's face that extends from the base of the bill to the side of the neck, usually in a downwards and backwards direction.
+The thickness, shape, length, and color of the stripe can vary, and it may be sharply defined, blurry, or broken.
+On some birds, the malar stripe is a distinct mark, while on other species it may be a thin border between contrasting colors on the cheek, neck, chin, and throat.

 About the Malar Stripe